 >> 2. Shoes for long hiking trails

 These hiking/trekking shoes have a high cut with a semi-rigid soleplate and substantial cushion for steep slopes and significant loads.
-In theory they are not designed for using on steep snow slopes, however strap-on crampons can be added (some crampons now have the ability to fit on soleplates flexible enough, eg: Petzl Vasak)
+In theory, they are not designed for use on steep snow slopes, however, strap-on crampons can be added (some crampons now have the ability to fit on soleplates flexible enough, eg: Petzl Vasak)

 >> 4. Approach shoes

-For a decade, manufacturers have been offering low cut mountain shoes with sufficient cushion to carry a load, with a rigidity and a quality of soleplate that is well-adapted to difficult terrain.
+For a decade, manufacturers have been offering low cut mountain shoes with sufficient cushion to carry a load, with rigidity and quality of soleplate that is well-adapted to difficult terrain.